Ivory A. Toldson: Career

-As contributing education editor for The Root, Toldson gained a national reputation for debunking myths about African-Americans and challenging what he considers “BS,” or Bad Stats.
+As contributing education editor for The Root, Toldson gained a national reputation for debunking myths about African-Americans and challenging what he considers "BS," or Bad Stats.
 For most of his articles he uses data analytics to contextualize and refute, commonly held notions about barriers to African American progress.
 The Washington Post quoted Toldson as saying, "[Black males'] desire to go beyond high school exceeded that of white males" and the achievement gap "really says more about our schools attitudes towards young black males."
 He also refers to the "Acting White Theory" as a myth, claims Black men are more likely to choose teaching as a profession than White men, denies any connection between single parent households and lack of educational progress in the Black community, and rejects the methods advocates use to covey a dropout and literacy crisis among African American students.

 He had a prominent role in Janks Morton's documentary, Hoodwinked.
 Toldson's article for The Root, "More Black Men in Jail Than in College?
 Wrong" was featured on NPR and the BBC.
 Because of his reputation as a "myth buster," he routinely interviews for PolitiFact, where he critiqued claims made by Ben Carson, President Jimmy Carter and Sen. John Eichelberger.
 Toldson's positions has at times placed him at odds with social commentators.
 On this, NPR news reported, "[Toldson] says this refusal to look at the data closely — to prefer a story over the facts — creates more problems than it solves."

-He is currently the president of Quality Education for Minorities, "a Washington, D.C.-based nonprofit dedicated to improving the education of African-Americans, Alaska Natives, American Indians, Mexican Americans, and Puerto Ricans."
+As the president of Quality Education for Minorities, "a Washington, D.C.-based nonprofit dedicated to improving the education of African-Americans, Alaska Natives, American Indians, Mexican Americans, and Puerto Ricans."
 Since 2016, as QEM president, Toldson has served as principal investigator of 8 National Science Foundation awards, totaling more than $3.2 million, to support capacity building efforts for STEM programs at Minority Serving Institutions.